 Under certain circumstances, police are required by law to complete a so-called a CR-3 report.
 This investigative report contains highly valuable information, such as identification of all the parties involved, insurance information, and an authoritative opinion of how the crash occurred.
 You might later need to rely on some of this information to help your case.
 Depending on the severity of the car crash, the police might complete a full accident investigation, including with photographs and measurements, which may later serve as valuable evidence if a lawsuit is necessary.

 Finally, the police often interview witnesses to learn about the specific causes and circumstances of a crash.
 Through this process (and the investigative process in general) documents are created that can later be obtained through an Open Records Request, and which contain information that might be useful in the event of a dispute about liability.
-A personal injury attorney knows how to write and file an Open Records Request on a client’s behalf.
+A auto accident lawyer knows how to write and file an Open Records Request on a client’s behalf.

 Make sure that you include the driver’s name, address, phone number, vehicle information, and car insurance information.